hargoniX/bachelor/thesis/thesis.typ

 ) <adv_tx_wb>

-There is one considerable difference compared to the receive procedure, the buffers have to be freed after the hardware marked them as processed.
-For this reason, the transmit function maintains 4 additional values:
+There is one considerable difference compared to the receive procedure, the buffers have to be returned to the @DMA allocator after the hardware marked them as processed.
+For this reason, the transmit procedure maintains 4 additional values:
-1. The mini allocator that is shared with the receive part
+1. The @DMA allocator that is shared with the receive part
 2. An array with buffers similar to the one in the receive part
 3. The `tx_index` which points to the next location we write a packet to.
 4. The `clean_index` which marks the location of the next descriptor that we need to free

 The driver only maintains one invariant on this state, `tx_index` is always equal to TDT.
-The algorithm for transmitting a packet is unsurprisingly also very similar to the receive one:
+The procedure for transmitting a packet is unsurprisingly also very similar to the receive one:
-1. Try to free as many packets as possible by freeing all buffers from `clean_index` to the first one that doesn't have DD set.
+1. "Clean" the queue by trying to free as many buffers.
+This tries to free all buffers from `clean_index` to the first one that doesn't have DD set.
 2. Insert the read descriptor at `tx_index`.
 3. Replace the buffer that we remember for `tx_index` with the one that was just placed
 4. Advance TDT and `tx_index`.

-Just like the receive algorithm the transmit one also implements a batching procedure on top of this by repeating steps 2-4 up to a certain batch size.
+Just like the receive procedure the transmit one also implements a batching procedure on top of this by repeating steps 2-4 up to a certain batch size.

 == mix <mix>
 `mix` is our main tool in verifying the above procedures.
-Like the driver `mix` is logically split into three parts as well:
+Like the driver `mix` is logically split into three parts:
 1. A model for the PCI @VBus to verify discovery.
 2. A model that covers the @MMIO based initialization.
 3. A model for the interactions that are supposed to happen while receiving and transmitting packets.